LEARNING DISABILITIES HOW CAN WE HELP?

 Learning disabilities support; K-10 homework coaching across the curriculum, K-college language arts, social studies/history, human studies & psychology tutoring; ; K-9 math tutoring; K-college writing coaching; tutors college courses leading to degrees in human development & literacy, language arts, history, human development & psychology

 AP tutoring & exam prep: World history

 Praxis I prep; Praxis II prep: Reading: 5710, Writing: 5720 & Mathematics: 5730

 Courtney holds an MEd from American International College, an MS in Literacy from the University of New England, and a BA in Human Development from Wheelock College.
-She is currently pursuing a PhD in Educational Psychology at American International College.
 She is trained in the Wilson Reading Program, Lindamood Bell Learning Processes, Sharma Math, Lucy Calkins' Writing Workshop, Singapore math and Everyday Math

 Previous to joining our team, Courtney had several years of teaching experience in Maine and Massachusetts independent primary, elementary and middle schools and K-12 private tutoring.
 Her passion for identifying students’ learning styles and assisting in student growth and understanding are at the forefront of her focus and drive her instruction.
 When she is not working with our students, she enjoys reading, writing, and spending time with her husband and young daughters.